-If you happened to have a bizarre, even unspeakable thought many years ago, of course you would suppress it.
+Disturbing thoughts are universal.
+When you have a bizarre, even unspeakable thought, of course you would suppress it.
 Why wouldn’t you?
 It has nothing to do with anything about you or your value system.
 Then, as it arises again and again, it is instantly suppressed.
 Eventually the suppression of the thought is automatic.
 Seems pretty normal, right?
 Except what happened is that your nervous system inadvertently gave this random thought a tremendous amount of power.
-Every time that thought is suppressed, that neurological pathway has been reinforced.
+Every time that thought is suppressed, that neurological circuit has been reinforced.
 Over many years, this circuit becomes much stronger and becomes connected with more experiences.
-(2) Eventually, you may consciously or unconsciously end up spending a lot of mental energy dealing with this anxiety-producing, even disruptive thought.
+(2) Eventually, you may consciously or unconsciously end up spending a lot of mental energy dealing with this anxiety-producing, disruptive thought(s).
 As you have less success in controlling the ever-increasing and powerful thoughts, you will probably become frustrated, which drives the circuits even harder.
-As they become stronger, sometimes even associated with a physical reaction, they seem “real.”

 It’s almost surreal that we spend so much time and energy trying to contain and deal with our demons.
 Not only are they not who we are, they are the opposite of who we are.
 Otherwise, we would not have suppressed the thoughts in the first place.
 It is like changing the oil in your car when your radiator is leaking.
 Eventually, you are just worn down.
 The other consequence of this relentless repetition of unpleasant thoughts is that your body is responding with stress chemicals, which affects every cell in your body.
 People become ill.